maurolepore/drat/README.md

 install.packages("fgeo", repos = these_repos)
 ```

-Update to the latest stable version of all [fgeo
+Update packages, including the latest stable version of all [fgeo
 packages](https://forestgeo.github.io/fgeo/) with:

 ``` r